P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Methodology

 \subsubsection{Pre-trained Sentence Encoder}

-Following the success of large-scale pre-training in the natural language domain \cite{devlin-etal-2019-bert, peters-etal-2018-deep, liu2019roberta}, a variety of table pre-training frameworks have been developed for downstream tasks such as table question answering and table search \cite{ijcai2022p761}.
-Prior work \cite{iida-etal-2021-tabbie} has focused on using pre-trained language encoders, such as BERT \cite{devlin-etal-2019-bert}, to learn cell representations.
-In our work, we adopt supervised SimCSE \cite{gao-etal-2021-simcse}, a RoBERTa-based \cite{liu2019roberta} framework with a contrastive learning objective, to advance the state-of-the-art in sentence representation for better cell embeddings extraction.
+To further explore the textual information in medical tabular data, we adopt supervised SimCSE,\cite{gao-etal-2021-simcse} a RoBERTa-based \cite{liu2019roberta} framework with a contrastive learning objective, to advance the state-of-the-art in sentence representation for harmonized cell embeddings extraction.